Web Traffic Analytics – Part 2

 These tools provide great help to you for understanding the traffic patterns on your website.
 By using cPanel’s greatest tool is the statistics provided by the Page Views/Visitors.

 An easy way to know when to change the content on any page or a website is when you are not getting enough visitors – when page views are showing less than 2 pages viewed per visitor, or time of each visit on your site is extremely low.

 These stats show that the site is not keeping or attracting the visitors attention and, therefore, needs redesigning with either better content or sales copy, hard to navigate, or doesn’t link to related content that would make the visitor stay longer or purchase your products.

 When your content is effective – then it will reflect both with the number of visitors to your site and the amount of time they stay there.
 Sales can also improve tremendously.
 By using website statistics in the best way possible, you can greatly improve the overall performance of your site.

-By analyzing the website traffic statistics with the help of reliable analytical tools, can help you fine tune your website for optimal performance.
+By analyzing website traffic data with the help of reliable analytical tools, can help you fine tune your website for optimal performance.
 Your website statistics are always available on your site to help you succeed.

 It’s up to you to learn how to use them, to interpret the different forms of data available, to analyze it intelligently, and then take action to fine tune the performance of your site or blog.

 What about you?
 Do you use web analytics for your site?
 What tool works best for you?
 Please leave a comment and share with your favorite social network, thanks! 🙂